As an Amazon Associate I earn from qualifying purchases.

 - 3 teaspoons vanilla extract

-- Zest and juice of 2 large navel oranges (reserve ½ Tablespoon juice for frosting)**
+- zest and juice of 2 large navel oranges2

-- Zest of ½ a large navel orange
+- zest of ½ a large navel orange OR 1 Tablespoon (20g) orange marmalade

 - ½ teaspoon vanilla extract

-- Preheat the oven to 350ºF.
-Grease and flour (or use Wilton's Cake Release) two 8" round baking pans.
+- Preheat the oven to 350ºF (177ºC).
+Grease and flour (or use homemade cake release) two 8" round baking pans.
 Set aside.

 - In a medium size bowl, toss together the flour, baking powder, and salt.
 Set aside.